 Circa 1947 - A very rare photo.

 He was on the other side of the room and walked past all the other girls to talk with and sit by her.
 Before the end of the evening he asked if she would let him drive her home.
-When she replied that her father would be picking her up, my wonderfully smooth dad simply replied, "Why don't we call your father to let him know I'll bring you home."
-I guess Grandpa's mission was accomplished and maybe more on target than he expected!
+When she said that her father would be picking her up, my wonderfully smooth Dad simply replied, "Why don't we call your father to let him know I'll bring you home."

 I'm pretty certain Mom took this photo as there is a companion shot to go along with this that has her in it and not Dad.
 You can find it here: http://tinyurl.com/4t3segu